CNC Machining Services: Definition, Process, and Equipments

 Types of CNC Machining Operations

 There are many ways to classify CNC machines.
+Machining techniques vary across different CNC operations, influencing the precision and efficiency of the process.
 The number of axes, cutting tools, and speed are ways to differentiate between them, but another way to categorize them is by using the type of CNC machining operation they can perform.

 There are many computer numerical control machining operations, other than the standard cutting process, like water jet cutting and presses that are not used in typical industries.